fasterthanlime/netflix-reloaded/README.md

 netflix4r
 ==========

-a ruby client for the NetFlix API
+a ruby client for the Netflix API

-Based on the "RESTful" resources provided by the NetFlix API, flix4r provides a clean, if _very_ incomplete, set of models for accessing NetFlix' resources.
+Based on the "RESTful" resources provided by the Netflix API, flix4r provides a clean, if _very_ incomplete, set of models for accessing Netflix' resources.

 Credentials
 ===========